Jim O'Neill, Baron O'Neill of Gatley

-Terence James O'Neill, Baron O'Neill of Gatley (born 17 March 1957) is a British economist best known for coining BRICs, the acronym that stands for Brazil, Russia, India, and China—the four once rapidly developing countries that were thought to challenge the global economic power of the developed G7 economies.
+Terence James O'Neill, Baron O'Neill of Gatley (born 17 March 1957) is a British economist best known for coining BRIC, the acronym that stands for Brazil, Russia, India, and China—the four once-rapidly developing countries that he predicted would challenge the global economic power of the developed G7 economies.
 He is also a former chairman of Goldman Sachs Asset Management and former Conservative government minister.

-As of January 2014, he is an Honorary Professor of Economics at the University of Manchester.
-He was appointed Commercial Secretary to the Treasury in the Second Cameron Ministry, a position he held until his resignation on 23 September 2016.
-He chaired the UK's Independent Review into Antimicrobial Resistance for two years, which completed its work in May 2016.
-Since 2008, he has written monthly columns for international media organization Project Syndicate.
-He is the current chairman of the Council of Chatham House, the Royal Institute of International Affairs.
+O'Neill was Commercial Secretary to the Treasury in the Second Cameron Ministry from May 2015 to September 2016.
+He chaired the UK's Independent Review into Antimicrobial Resistance from 2014 to 2016.
+He was the chairman of the Council of Chatham House, the Royal Institute of International Affairs from 2018 to 2021.

+Education

+O'Neill grew up in Gatley and attended Burnage High School for Boys, a comprehensive school.
+He obtained a Bachelor of Arts (BA) degree in 1977 and a Master of Arts (MA) degree in economics from Sheffield University in 1978.
+He earned his PhD degree in economics from the University of Surrey in 1982, with a thesis titled An empirical investigation into the OPEC surplus and its disposal.
+On the 16 January 2024, O’Neill was granted an honorary Doctorate of Letters by the University of Hull.

 Career

-O'Neill obtained a Bachelor of Arts (BA) degree in 1977 and a Master of Arts (MA) degree in economics from Sheffield University in 1978.
-He subsequently earned his PhD degree from the University of Surrey in 1982, with a thesis titled An empirical investigation into the OPEC surplus and its disposal.
-O'Neill began his career in finance working at Bank of America in 1982.
-In 1985 he joined Marine Midland Bank as Economist for their International Treasury Management Division.
-After Marine Midland was purchased by HSBC he joined Swiss Bank Corporation in 1988 where he was in charge of the fixed income research group, and he served as SBC's chief of global research.
-He joined Goldman Sachs in 1997 and he was appointed as the head of global economics research in 2001, which is also when he published the seminal BRIC paper.
-Jan Hatzius replaced O'Neill as chief economist after O'Neill moved to Goldman Sachs Asset Management.
+Early in his career, O'Neill worked at Bank of America and Marine Midland Bank.
+In 1988, he joined Swiss Bank Corporation where he became SBC's chief of global research.
+He joined Goldman Sachs in 1997 and he was appointed as the head of global economics research in 2001.